Deltares/dfm_tools/README.md

 TODO non-content
 --------
-- request modplot (curved vectors) to be added to matplotlib
+- request modplot.velovect() (curved vectors) to be added to matplotlib
+- request shapely>=1.7.0 op main channel instead of only at conda-forge? cartopy also recommends conda-forge, so would not make a huge difference yet
 - add variable units to plots in test bench (``plt.title('%s (%s)'%(data_fromnc.var_varname, data_fromnc.var_object.units))``)
 - readme korter maken (developer info naar aparte file?)
-- update/delete cookiecutter text files
+- update/delete cookiecutter text files (HISTORY is not up to date, remove?)
 - add documentation in comments of functions
 - create overview of scripts and functions, including future location of missing features
 - put testdata on deltares shared location?